girish-raju/drift_fork/docs/docs/generation_options/index.md

 - `spellfix1`: Assumes that the [spellfix1](https://www.sqlite.org/spellfix1.html)
   module is available.
 Note that this is not the case for most sqlite3 builds, including the ones shipping with `sqlite3_flutter_libs`.
+- `powersync`: Assumes that the PowerSync SQLite extension is available, allowing references to e.g.
+  `powersync_crud` in `CREATE TABLE` statements.

 ### Known custom functions